fmxsh/f3c/f3c-spec.md

 In all other cases of syntax, the parser assigns meaning to the content, whether it is empty or not.
 In the case of a comment, no meaning is assigned to any contained data or to the comment syntax itself.

+### Ghostspace and whitespace

+[whitespace] is data that may or may not have meaning.
+As part of the data of a literal, whitespace retains its POSIX definition.
+In the case it occurs outside a literal's span, it lacks meaning, as no part of the syntax is dependent on whitespace, except in case of `\n`. `\n` has meaning to the syntax of being a [segmenter].
+As a [segmenter], `\n` is not considered whitespace, but considered a representation of a token.
+A reason to not term it _whitespace_ is because the representation of [segmenter], can by definition of this format, be redefined to something else.

+Whitespace as part of a literal, is having meaning, as it is part of the data.
+Whitespace outside a literal is considered _nothing_, as it is not part of anything the format regognizes as meaningful.
+Similarly to comments appearing to have meaning to human perception, but being inherently empty of meaning to the format, and thus called _ghost syntax_, the equally meaningless whitespace, indentation, may convay meaning to human perception, but is meaningless to the configuration format, and thus is called **ghost-space**.

+Ghostspace is not just the literal representations of white space (`\t`, ` ` etc...) but such occurence that is regarded as not meaningful to the structure or data of the configuration format, and consequently is ignored.

+Ghostspace is any representation (character) regognized as whitespace that is not of _conceptual element_ (eg. [segmenter], [string] etc...).

 ## Data (semantic attribution)

 ### Inline identifier